arunsivaramanneo/GPU-Viewer/README.md

 ## IMPORTANT

 1. Requires Python to run this Application, works only on linux Operating system
-2. For Vulkaninfo to work, nvidia, Mesa and AMD vulkan enabled drivers should be installed along with vulkan-utils
+2. For Vulkan Tab to work, nvidia, Mesa and AMD vulkan enabled drivers should be installed along with vulkan-utils
+3. For OpenCL Tab to work, install clinfo along with OpenCL drivers for your respective GPU's

 ## KNOWN ISSUES